Saul Rogovin

 Saul Walter Rogovin (March 24, 1922 – January 23, 1995) was an American professional baseball player.

 Rogovin was a pitcher over parts of 8 seasons (1949–57), with the Detroit Tigers, Chicago White Sox, Baltimore Orioles, and Philadelphia Phillies.
 In 1951, he led the American League with a 2.78 ERA.
 For his major league career, he compiled a 48–48 record in 150 appearances, with a 4.06 ERA, 10 shutouts, and 388 strikeouts.

 Early and personal life

 Rogovin was born in Brooklyn, New York, and was Jewish.
 His parents were Jacob and Bessie Rogovin.

-He played infielder at Abraham Lincoln High School.
-He tried out for the Dodgers, but was not signed.
+He played infield at Abraham Lincoln High School.
+He tried out for the Brooklyn Dodgers, but was not signed.

-He married Doreen Lipsit at Rodeph Shalom in New York on January 30, 1955.
+He married Doreen Lipsit at Rodeph Shalom synagogue in New York on January 30, 1955.

 Minor league career

 Rogovin played Class D ball in Beaver Falls, Pennsylvania for the Beaver Falls Bees for $60 a month in 1941.
 Umpire Dolly Stark saw Rogovin play for a corporate team in 1941 and got him a tryout with the Giants.
 He played for a short time with their Jersey City Giants affiliate in Jersey City before his contract was sold to the Chattanooga Lookouts.
 It was their coach, Red Lucas, who put Rogovin in as a pitcher.
 He pitched a shutout game against the Birmingham Barons to close the 1945 season.
 He also played for the Pensacola Fliers and Buffalo Bisons (for whom he was 13-7 in 1948, and 16-6 in 1949).